Hendry County, Florida

 Hendry County is a county in the Florida Heartland region of the U.S. state of Florida.
-As of the 2020 census, the population was 39,619, down from 42,022 at the 2010 census.
+As of the 2020 census, the population was 39,619, a 1.2% increase from 39,140 at the 2010 census.
+The county is majority-Hispanic or Latino.
 Its county seat is LaBelle.

-Hendry County comprises the Clewiston, Micropolitan Statistical Area.
+Hendry County is in the Clewiston micropolitan area, a Micropolitan statistical area (μSA) which also includes Glades County.
+These two counties, along with the Cape Coral-Fort Myers (Lee County) MSA and the Naples-Marco Island (Collier County) MSA, constitute the Cape Coral-Fort Myers-Naples Combined Statistical Area (CSA).